stewartadam/netl3d/README.md

 - row 3: Produce a 8x8 pixel sheet (xy-plane), offset on the L3D cube equal to the button index

 ## Resources
+For added fun, you can also use software such as [Soundflower](https://rogueamoeba.com/freebies/soundflower/) to virtualize an input audio device that 'captures' the system's current audio out stream (you will need to configure a merged Speaker+Soundflower device in MIDI Setup).

 I found these resources helpful while writing this project:
 - Understanding the Fast Fourier Transform: [Analyze audio using Fast Fourier Transform](http://stackoverflow.com/questions/604453/analyze-audio-using-fast-fourier-transform), [Python Scipy FFT wav files](http://stackoverflow.com/questions/23377665/python-scipy-fft-wav-files) and [How do I obtain the frequencies of each value in an FFT?](http://stackoverflow.com/questions/4364823/how-do-i-obtain-the-frequencies-of-each-value-in-an-fft)
 - For scaling down the number of FFT bins from N down to 8: [Averaging over every n elements of a numpy array](http://stackoverflow.com/questions/15956309/averaging-over-every-n-elements-of-a-numpy-array) and [Reshape using a shape which is not a divisible factor of length of the list](http://stackoverflow.com/questions/10243878/reshape-using-a-shape-which-is-not-a-divisible-factor-of-length-of-the-list)